mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 ## EXAMPLE PAGE

-General information about the Jinja & HTML blocks/tags used for creating a page.
+### General information about the Jinja & HTML blocks/tags used for creating a page

 |Call/use order|Marked as|Type|Name|Parent Jinja & HTML blocks/tags|
 |:---:|:---:|:---:|:---|:---:|